-To help guide you through a difficult time, we have put together what your next steps should be if your home has been affected by a flood.
+To help guide you through a difficult time, we have put together what your next steps should be with your HVAC system if your home has been affected by a flood.

 Before re-entering your home after a flood you should have a licensed electrician, utility worker or qualified emergency responder declare the home to be safe again.
 The major concern is any electrocution risks associated with standing water.

 Depending on whether the water reached electrical wiring, outlets or other electrical components, an electrician may need to disconnect the main panel.
 If this isn’t necessary but you still think the furnace or air conditioner may have been compromised, shut off power to the entire HVAC system and keep it turned off until a licensed technician can inspect and service your system.

 Marking the water line along your furnace and air conditioner will help the technician to quickly assess which components were submerged.

 Remove waterlogged drywall and carpet as quickly as possible to avoid mould growth inside your house.
 Mould creates health concerns, and the more you allow it to grow the more your cleanup costs will be later.

 Anything absorbent must be thrown out, which includes any wet insulation.
 This also includes any disposable filters in your HVAC system.

 During the recovery and rebuilding process, you’re likely to have all sorts of contractors coming and going such as electricians, plumbers, carpenters and more.
 It’s important to coordinate HVAC services with your other repair needs to allow sufficient room to work, and to make the jobs as easy and quick as possible.